 This makes it much easier to transfer projects to production, so a plus for the PIC.

-On the other hand Atmel have defined 6 and 10-way ISP interfaces, which everyone uses, whereas
+With target connectors, Atmel have defined 6 and 10-way ISP interfaces, which everyone uses, whereas

 Microchip haven't, so PIC programmers have to come with flying leads or RJ11 connectors.
 RJ11 sockets